Nuclear Non-Proliferation Treaty

 Through the 28-partner Global Partnership and the Nuclear Security Summit process, Canada is also taking concrete steps to prevent states and non-state actors of proliferation concern from acquiring nuclear weapons, materials, technology, and related knowledge.
 Together with its partners in the G8 Non-Proliferation Directors Group, Canada also undertakes work to advance practical non-proliferation and disarmament objectives including the entry into force of the CTBT and universalization of the International Atomic Energy Agency (IAEA) Additional Protocol.

 The 1970 Nuclear Non-Proliferation Treaty (NPT) remains the only legally-binding global treaty that promotes nuclear non-proliferation and disarmament.
-There are 189 NPT States Parties, including North Korea, which announced its withdrawal from the Treaty in 2002 and no longer considers itself bound by NPT obligations.
-Israel, India, and Pakistan are the only countries to have not joined the NPT.
+There are 190 NPT States Parties, including North Korea, which announced its withdrawal from the Treaty in 2002 and no longer considers itself bound by NPT obligations.
+Israel, India, Pakistan and South Sudan are the only countries to have not joined the NPT.

 The NPT outlines a three-part bargain: non-nuclear weapon States Parties undertake not to acquire nuclear weapons; the five Nuclear Weapon States (United States, Russian Federation, United Kingdom, France, and China) commit to pursue good-faith negotiations towards nuclear disarmament; and all States Parties undertake to facilitate cooperation in the peaceful uses of nuclear energy in compliance with safeguards from the International Atomic Energy Agency (IAEA).